ashlesh45/Online_Grocery_Store/README.md

-Online Grocery Store Database System
-Project Overview
+ONLINE GROCERY STORE DATABASE SYSTEM
+PROJECT OVERVIEW

 This project is a Database Management System designed for an online grocery store.
-It enables efficient management of products, categories, suppliers, and inventory using an Oracle database.
-The system provides a structured interface to handle core operations required for a grocery business.
+It enables efficient management of products, categories, and suppliers using an Oracle database.
+The system provides a structured interface to handle core business operations effectively.

-Features
+FEATURES
-Add new products with proper input validation
+Add new products with input validation
 Manage product pricing and stock quantity
-Maintain category and supplier information
+Maintain category and supplier data
 Store product image paths
 Prevent duplicate product entries
 Ensure safe database transactions
-Technologies Used
+TECHNOLOGIES USED
 Language: C# (.NET Windows Forms)
 Database: Oracle Database
 Connectivity: Oracle Managed Data Access
 Development Tool: Visual Studio
-Database Tables
+DATABASE STRUCTURE
 Products
 Categories
 Suppliers
-Key Functionality
-Input validation before database insertion
+KEY FUNCTIONALITY
-Use of transactions to maintain data consistency Dynamic loading of categories and suppliers
+Validates user input before inserting into the database Uses transactions to maintain data consistency Dynamically loads categories and suppliers
-Exception handling for database operations
+Handles exceptions and database errors effectively

 Reference implementation:

-How to Run
+HOW TO RUN
 Clone the repository
 Open the project in Visual Studio
 Ensure Oracle Database is running